 The next two “ovals” are our familiar fur rims, this time on Santa’s boots.
 Here they are more of two short curved sides and a bottom line, rather than an oval.

-Finally, time for Santa’s boots.
+Finally, it is time to learn how to draw Santa’s boots.
 To add some variety, we draw the one on the left, which is Santa’s right, from the side.
 The one on the right, which is Santa’s left, we draw from the front.
 (Hey, did I confuse you there?
 Do you know your left from your right?)

 That was fun – let’s do it again: Draw Santa’s right arm (the one on the left) pointing up and waving at us.
 That is the two slightly curved lines up.